holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

 2. Gossiping SHOULD minimize total consumed bandwith, i.e., by re-transmitting as little data as possible.
 3. Gossip SHOULD prioritize the synchronization of data that is more likely to be in demand; for many common application scenarios, this means that more recently published data should be synchronized sooner and more frequently.
 4. ...
 [WP-TODO what should go here?]

+We have developed a hybrid gossip implementation that separates DHT transforms into "recent" and "historical", with recent gossip using a Bloom filter and historical gossip using a novel "quantized gossip" algorithm that effeciently shards and redistributes data as nodes come and go on the network.
+While the full description of that implementation is beyond the scope of this document, we will document the messages that nodes pass:

+* **Initiate** proposes a gossip round specifying one or more arcs of the location space for which the initiator is an authority.
+A gossip round can cover more than one agents on the initiator's device.
+* **Accept** is a response to an **Initiate**, containing the arcs for which the agents on the acceptor's device is an authority.
+Note that the gossip round, as it goes forward, will concern network locations that are the _set intersection_ of all the network locations covered by all the arcs of both the initiator and the acceptor.
+* **Agents** contains a Bloom filter of the public keys of all the agents for which a peer is storing AgentInfo data.
+The recipient is expected to compare this value against the value for their own held AgentInfo data, and supply the AgentInfos which the sender appears to be missing.
+* **MissingAgents** is a response to **Agents**, supplying the AgentInfos for all the agents that did not appear to be included in the Bloom filter.
+This completes synchronization of the peer tables of two peers.
+* **OpBloom** contains a Bloom filter of the hashes of all the _recent_ DHT operations which a peer is holding.
+As with **Agents**, the recipient compares this value with their own held recent DHT operations and supplies the hashes of DHT operations which the sender appears to be missing via the **MissingOpHashes** payload.
+This exchange is repeated until both peers' Bloom filter values match.
+* **OpRegions** contains a map of quantized region coordinates to XOR fingerprints of the set of DHT operations the sender is holding for that region.
+Its purpose is to quickly communicate information about the infrequently changing set of _historical_ DHT operations which the sender holds for comparison and synchronization.
+The recipient is expected to send the DHT operation hashes for all mismatched regions via **MissingOpHashes**.
+* **MissingOpHashes** responds to an **OpBloom** with a list of DHT operation hashes which don't match the sender's Bloom filter.
+If the list is large, it can be chunked into multiple messages, and a **finished** property in each message indicates whether more chunks will be sent.
+After this, the recipient of this message is expected to retrieve DHT operation data from the sender, not via gossip but via the via **FetchOp** notify message.
+* **Error**, **Busy**, **NoAgents**, and **AlreadyInProgress** are sent by the receiver of a gossip message if they're unable to satisfy the sender's request for the specified reason.

+Further details on this algorithim can be found here: [WP-TODO: ACB link?].

 ## The Conductor